MyHimalayas

 • duffel bag, if possible water-resistant (otherwise put all your stuff inside in plastic bags)

-• cotton or fleece inliner for sleeping bag (US$10 in Kathmandu, gives you about 6 C° more in the sleeping bag in case it is not good enough)
+• cotton or fleece inliner for sleeping bag (US$10 in Kathmandu, gives you about 5 C° more in the sleeping bag

 • insulation mattress (thermarest are really nice, but everything will do)